10. The Employment Relations (Jersey) Law 2007

 THE EMPLOYMENT RELATIONS (JERSEY) LAW 2007 - Guidance Note 10

 This statement is intended to explain to employers and employees the principal requirements of the Law and associated Codes of Practice.
 It is not intended to cover all the requirements of the Law, nor does it represent a statement of the Law.
 It constitutes a guide only and detailed legal advice should be taken in relation to each individual situation.
-Any reference to male persons in the statement should be read as including, or being, female persons where this is appropriate.

 The main aims of the Law are to: